conie151/conie151.github.io/posts/post1_citizenFour.md

 # Citizen Four: A Developer's Reflection

-In my ongoing journey as a developer and a cybersecurity student, I recently delved into the intriguing world of the 2014 documentary, "Citizen Four."
+In my ongoing journey as a developer and a cybersecurity student, I recently delved into the intriguing 2014 documentary, "Citizen Four."
 Directed by Laura Poitras, this eye-opening documentary offers an intimate and thought-provoking look into the revelations brought forth by Edward Snowden about mass surveillance conducted by intelligence agencies.
 Join me as I explore the implications of these revelations and reflect on the intersection of technology, privacy, and our digital society.

 ## The Whistleblower's Odyssey

 "Citizen Four" unfolds with the enigmatic Edward Snowden reaching out to filmmaker Laura Poitras and journalist Glenn Greenwald, revealing the extent of global surveillance by the NSA.
-As a developer, it was fascinating to witness Snowden's courage in exposing the vast scope of data collection, raising profound questions about the ethical use of technology.
+As a developer and cybersecurity student, it was fascinating to witness Snowden's courage in exposing the vast scope of data collection, raising profound questions about the ethical use of technology.

 ## Reflections on Privacy